 1 2 3 4 5 6 |

-[root@cse ~]# kubectl get namespaces NAME STATUS AGE default Active 92m kube-node-lease Active 92m kube-public Active 92m kube-system Active 92m |
+[root@cse~]# kubectl get namespaces NAME STATUS AGE default Active 92m kube-node-lease Active 92m kube-public Active 92m kube-system Active 92m |

 I hope you enjoyed reading this post.
-Feel free to share this on social media if it is worth sharing.
+Feel free to share this on social media if it’s worth sharing.